 A thematic approach to developing proficiencies in advanced sculptural practices.
-From consideration of particular topics, advanced problems in composition and content, a variety of traditional and contemporary sculptural applications leading toward individualized expression is explored.
+From consideration of particular topics and advanced problems in composition and content, a variety of traditional and contemporary sculptural applications leading toward individualized expression are explored.
 This course may be repeated. (\$20 lab fee.)
 Recommended Courses: ART 1214 and 2164.
 Prerequisites: ART 2514, or permission of instructor.
-Course rotation: Typically offered during fall semester.
+Course rotation: Typically Fall.